jessepav/lacygoill-wiki-backup/vim/qf.md

     :Vim :[cl]\%(add\|get\)\=\%(expr\|file\|buffer\)\|l\=make\|l\=vim\%[grep]\%(add\)\=\>.*/[^/]*/[gj]\{1,2}:gj ~/.vim/**/*.vim ~/.vim/**/*.snippets ~/.vim/template/** ~/.vim/vimrc
     :Cfilter! -tmp -commented -other_plugins

+## The qfl is altered if you delete a line, even if you undo right after.
+Bug?
+Improvement to ask on github?

+    $ vim -Nu NONE +'vim /a\|c/gj %' <(echo "a\nb\nc\nd")
+    " press `j` to focus the line containing `b`
+    " press `gwj` to format the line `b` with the line `c` " press `u` to undo
+    :cnext
+    (2 of 2) (line deleted): c~

+After `:cnext`, the cursor is positioned on line `d`; I would expect line `c`.
+Besides, the qfl has been altered:

+    :echo getqflist()[1]
+    {'lnum': 4, 'bufnr': 1, 'col': 1, 'pattern': '', 'valid': 1, 'vcol': 0, 'nr': 0, 'type': '', 'module': '', 'text': 'c'}~

+The value of the key `lnum` has changed from `3` to `4`.

+In practice, because of this issue, when you edit some text in a buffer in which there are some qf entries, sometimes, when jumping to a qfl entry, you end up in an unexpected  location, which  doesn't match the  pattern which  was originally used to populate the qfl.

 ## Document that you can set the current entry in the qfl via `setqflist()` and the 'idx' property.